You may wish to see an introductory page first.

 all Christians, and may wear white fashes to their turbants.
 Pococke

 Even the fine church of Pirgi was accessible only through an archway (today some buildings have been pulled down and its rear part is visible).

 Houses with a "graffiti" decoration at Pirgi

-Another link to the Genoese period is made by the decoration of the houses of Pirgi, a kind of graffito, a technique developed in Italy during the Renaissance.
-Today the decoration, which once was based on very simple geometrical shapes, and which can still be seen on a few buildings, includes too many varieties of patterns.
+Another link to the Genoese period can be noticed in the decoration of the houses of Pirgi, a kind of graffito, a technique developed in Italy during the Renaissance.
+Today the decoration, which once was based on very simple geometrical shapes, and which can still be seen on a few buildings, includes many varieties of patterns.
 The technique too, is no longer the original one.

-Finally the funniest link to Genoa is the fact that some inhabitants of Pirgi pretend to be the descendants of Columbus, as they believe that the great navigator was born in Scio.
+Some inhabitants of Pirgi pretend to be the descendants of Columbus, as they believe that the great Genoese navigator was born in Scio.